🇦🇺 Australia

 Demand Level

-Steady demand across public, academic, and special library sectors nationwide.
+Steady demand across public, academic, special, and corporate libraries

 Source: DHA SkillSelect, March 2026